Jonathan India Player Props: Reds vs. Red Sox

-Jonathan India -- with a slugging percentage of .488 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds versus the Boston Red Sox, with James Paxton on the mound, on May 31 at 7:10 PM ET.
+The Cincinnati Reds, including Jonathan India (.313 on-base percentage in past 10 games, 56 points below season-long percentage), battle starter Chris Sale and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-4) against the Red Sox.

 Jonathan India Game Info & Props vs. the Red Sox